compilereg/parallel-codes/vector/README.md

 ### GPU parallel code
 #### Vector multiplication with N blocks, and 1 thread : vec_mul_nk1t.cu
 In this code, created N blocks equals to vector size with 1 thread each.
 The kernel function dotproduct will be launched N times.
 In each thread, program accesses the memory location pointed by BlockIdx.x which is the block number. as in Figure 2.
- * To time taken calculated as sum of
-  * time consumed for copying data from host memory to device memory
-  * time consumed for  GPU core computation
-  * time consumed for copying data from device memory to host memory
+ * To time taken calculated as sum of ( time consumed for copying data from host memory to device memory  + time consumed for  GPU core computation + time consumed for copying data from device memory to host memory )
+ * Time calculated using cudaEventElapsedTime comibined with cudaEventCreate, cudaEventRecord, and cudaEventSynchronize.
+ * The function cudaEventSynchronize is very critical, the kernel launching is a synchronus, be means once launched the control go back to the CPU without waitting to finish the task running, so the time calculation will not be accurate.
+The function acts a barrier, so all threads will wait till completes before executing the cudaEventElapsedTime.
  * The compilation must be done in machine with nVidia GPU installed.
 To compile using cluster : submit.nvcc vec_mul_nk1t vec_mul_nk1t.cu
  * To submit to the cluster : sbatch submit.gpu "./vec_mul_nk1t 10000"
 ![image](https://github.com/compilereg/parallel-codes/blob/main/vector/n-1.png)